 Lighter skin patches, or hypopigmentation, can occur when an eczema flare-up is in the process of resolving.

-Eczema hypopigmentation often presents as pityriasis alba, which is low grade eczema marked by pale, scaly patches.
+Eczema hypopigmentation often presents as pityriasis alba, which is low grade eczema marked by light, scaly patches.
 It usually causes between one and 20 rounded or oval patches on the neck, face, upper arms, and shoulders.

 The lesions usually resolve in 1 year, but they can take 2–3 years to disappear.